 At the moment, HDevRunner Windows 7, Windows 8, Windows 8.1, and Windows 10 are supported.
-Linux support is planned to be released in Q1/2018.

 Save the downloaded file (e.g. install-hdevrunner-1.0.0.exe) in a temporary directory and double-click the installer file.
 You will have to accept the Windows dialog > Do you want to allow this app from an unknown publisher to make changes to your device?